KuoWeiChen915/academic/content/authors/admin/_index.md

 highlight_name: true
 ---

-Welcome to my website!
-My name is Kuo-Wei Chen, I finished my B.S. in Psychology at National Dong Hwa University in 2019.
+My name is Kuo-Wei Chen, I received my BSc in Psychology at National Dong Hwa University in 2019.
+I am interested in using computational approach to investigate human decision-making and its interplay with perception.
 My undergraduate thesis focused on the influence of personality traits on the cognitive bias when people are making decision.

 Previously I was a research assistant at National Taiwan Normal University where I researched the influence of ketamine on teenagers’ cognition.
 I recently published one paper about the trends of anxiety and adoption of preventive measures for COVID-19 during COVID outbreak at the Taiwan Journal of Public Health.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/CV_Kuo-Wei Chen.pdf" "newtab" >}}CV{{< /staticref >}}.